mjq11302010044/RRPN_pytorch/README.md

 # RRPN_pytorch
-This version of RRPN is based on Mask R-CNN which refers to facebook's benchmark: https://github.com/facebookresearch/maskrcnn-benchmark.
+RRPN in pytorch, which is implemented into facebook's benchmark: https://github.com/facebookresearch/maskrcnn-benchmark.
+Its caffe version can be viewed at: https://github.com/mjq11302010044/RRPN

 This repo is now being edited.